 - Use digital learning for children.
 See if the school has any online resources. - Create a timetable for the children, similar to one they would follow when in school.
-Remember to add breaks. - Go for a short walk in the garden, open the window for some fresh air, change rooms, or use one of our relaxation techniques together. - Use further resources to aid learning such as: books, podcasts, games, puzzles, audio resources and BBC Bitesize.
-See further resources.
+Remember to add breaks. - Go for a short walk in the garden, open the window for some fresh air, change rooms, or use some relaxation exercises together. - Use further resources to aid learning such as: books, podcasts, games, puzzles, audio resources and BBC Bitesize.
+See further resources. - When you are looking after your children be present.
+Keep work and parental responsibilities as separate as possible.